DJHartley/icj.me/README.md

 Mainly LESS, some PHP.
 LESS built using the SimpLESS compiler.

-All images uploaded here are credited to [JaysenHope](http://twitter.com/JaysenHope).
+All images uploaded here are credited to [Jaysen Hope](http://twitter.com/JaysenHope).

 # License